-2 Related Work
+2 Related work

-For a general overview of crowd simulation, we refer the reader to the books by [Thalmann and Musse 2013] and [Pelechano et al. 2008].
+For a general overview of crowd simulation, we refer the reader to the books by Thalmann and Musse [14] and Pelechano et al. [15].
 In this section, we focus on selected work related to our SGN method.

 Early work on social groups did not involve coherence or social formations.
-[Musse and Thalmann 1997] described a model that uses a small set of parameters such as interests, emotional status, and domination for the agents.
+Musse and Thalmann [16] described a model that uses a small set of parameters such as interests, emotional status, and domination for the agents.
 The focus is on social relationships between groups and their members.

-[Qiu and Hu 2010] presented a model to simulate pedestrian groups based on utility theory and social-comparison theory.
+Qiu and Hu [17] presented a model to simulate pedestrian groups based on utility theory and social-comparison theory.
 Agents are allowed to switch between groups, but coherence and socially-friendly formations are not modeled.

 Other models focus on coherence.
-[Kamphuis and Overmars 2004] presented a method to simulate large coherent groups such as military armies.
+Kamphuis and Overmars [18] presented a method to simulate large coherent groups such as military armies.
 It handles both global planning and local steering.
 Socially-friendly formations are not supported, and coherence is not re-established when it is lost.
-[Kimmel et al. 2012] presented an extension of the Velocity Obstacle (VO) [Fiorini and Shiller 1998] approach to simulate coherent groups.
+Kimmel et al. [4] presented an extension of the Velocity Obstacle (VO) [19] approach to simulate coherent groups.
 A geometrical Loss of Communication Obstacle (LOCO) is used, which can be combined with a VO to generate collision-free movement for small groups.
 Coherence is kept by preventing agents to move farther away from their groups than a threshold distance.
-There is no explicit formulation of socially-friendly formations, and the method works only locally as an extension of the VO method and its reciprocal variants, e.g. [van den Berg et al. 2009].
-[Park et al. 2012] presented a model that considers higher-level social interactions between the group members.
+There is no explicit formulation of socially-friendly formations, and the method works only locally as an extension of the VO method and its reciprocal variants, e.g. [20].
+Park et al. [21] presented a model that considers higher-level social interactions between the group members.
 It assigns a leader to each group, and it handles group-coordination strategies based on common ground theory.
-[Huang et al. 2014] present a path-planning method to simulate coherent and persistent groups.
-It is based on the Local Clearance Triangulation by [Kallmann 2010], and it handles groups as deformable shapes.
+Huang et al. [22] present a path-planning method to simulate coherent and persistent groups.
+It is based on the Local Clearance Triangulation by Kallmann [10], and it handles groups as deformable shapes.
 Deformations as well as splitting and merging actions of a group influence the path costs.

 Other models simulate socially-friendly formations.
-[Moussaïd et al. 2010] use video recordings of urban areas to collect empirical data of pedestrian crowds.
+Moussaïd et al. [3] use video recordings of urban areas to collect empirical data of pedestrian crowds.
 They also describe a social-force model to simulate small pedestrian groups.
-Our SGN method is based on this social-force model.
-Inspired by [Moussaïd et al. 2010], [Karamouzas and Overmars 2012] presented a velocity-based approach.
-The method explicitly models socially-friendly formations, and it optimizes a cost function to maintain group coherence and guarantee collision-free movement.
-[Wu et al. 2013] combine the work by [Karamouzas and Overmars 2012] with the vision-based steering approach by [Ondřej et al. 2010].
+Our SGN method is based on this model.
+Karamouzas and Overmars [5] presented a velocity-based approach that explicitly models socially-friendly formations.
+It optimizes a cost function to maintain group coherence and guarantee collision-free movement.
+Wu et al. [6] combine the work by Karamouzas and Overmars [5] with the vision-based steering approach by Ondřej et al. [23].
 They compare the distortion, dispersion, and out-of-formation metrics of their simulation with data from a real crowd.